alovajs/alovajs.github.io/api/states.md

 );
 ```

-Use `updateState` in page or component B to update the response status.
+Use `updateState` in page or component B to update the response state.

 ```javascript
 import { updateState } from 'alova';